PhilLockett/Enigma3/README.md

 Zero or more swap-over pairs can be configured (typically 10 are set).
 The pairs are be defined using the pair-select pop-up window after clicking the 'Edit' buttton.

-The toggle switch allows for up to 13 plugboard pairs to be configured.

 ### Translation
 This area shows the key presses and translated values.